 7. Demonstrate your first-class communication skills

 Nothing is more frustrating than seeing a project become delayed due to poor communication skills.
 Working with clients and creating products that are effortlessly friendly to users both require an innate set of skills revolving around communication: writing, speaking, listening, and understanding.
-We’re not saying to write a novel within your portfolio, but make sure that whatever content you do have is clear, concise, and to the point.
+We’re not saying to write a novel within your UX portfolio, but make sure that whatever content you do have is clear, concise, and to the point.
 It should also be easy to comprehend and grammatically correct.
 Baldino has said before that “writing is an essential part of any job, and perhaps it’s even more important for a UXer.”
 As further emphasis to this point, Ben said, “We have actually requested writing samples from people we have interviewed before, and those writing samples went a long way to bringing them on board.”

 Additionally, we, along with many other firms, maintain an internally produced blog, as well as a popular monthly UX newsletter.
 Nearly everybody in our office has been propositioned to author an article, and it helps to have employees who can articulately and eloquently compose content that requires minimal time for revisions.